rarescosma/getbetter.ro/content/2019-05-31-biking-the-mosel-palatinate.md

 ## Bernkastel Kues - Traben-Trarbach

+The previously unmentioned snorring issues were greatly ameliorated during the night by isolating Chris into his own bed - definitely a winning strategy.

+We got up relatively early (around 8:00), got ready, dropped the key in the postbox and moved out to catch some breakfast at the closest cafe.
+You'd think a basic sandwich and an extra boiled egg would fit the bill, but it was far from enough.

+Noticing the extreme biker's tan that I've managed to acquire so far I've decided to veer off towards the city center and look for some sunscreen.
+A fortunate decision since the pharmacy was quite close to supermarket, where we all got our second breakfast and got some super-fruity supplies as well.

 1st breakfast at cafe.
-Bought an egg.
+Bought an extra boiled egg.
 Still wasn't enough.

-Shopping for sunscreen, supermarket breakfast on heavy mayo + fruity supplies.
+Shopping for sunscreen, supermarket breakfast (heavy mayo, wtf) + super-fruity supplies.

 ## Traben-Trarbach - Aussichtsturm Prinzenkopf (Zell)

-Bum, under-the-bridge pause in Traben Trarbach.
+Bum-lile, under-the-bridge break in Traben Trarbach + marginal exploration.

 After crossing the bridge, Mex & I got separated from Chris, as he kept forward when there were stairs on the left side leading to the waterfront.

-The epic route failure around Aussichtsturm Prinzenkopf.
+The epic routing failure around Aussichtsturm Prinzenkopf.
+2nd to the left was a longer, but asphalt smooth road to the top, 1st to the left was hell.

+Got there so early compared to Chris & Mex that I was able to squeeze in a 20 minute nap.

 ## Aussichtsturm Prinzenkopf (Zell) - Cochem

-Epic descent as well.
+EPIC descent.

 Mushroom-shaped guest house.

+Breaking another back-wheel spoke.

-Arrival & evening in Cochem: gas pump hostel, castel hike, schweinhaxe v2, schlager musik + lots of kolsch, then balcony / gas station party + bedtime philosophy until 3am.
+Arrival & evening in Cochem: gas pump hostel, castel hike, schweinhaxe v2, schlager musik + lots of kolsch, then balcony / gas station party + drunken philosophy until 3AM.